escopecz/veetr/docs/HARDWARE.md

-# Luna Sailing Dashboard - Hardware Documentation
+# Veetr - Hardware Documentation

 Technical documentation for the ESP32-based sailing sensor hardware and dashboard integration.

 ## Hardware Overview

-The Luna Sailing Dashboard uses an ESP32 microcontroller with multiple sensors to provide comprehensive sailing data via Bluetooth Low Energy (BLE) to a web-based dashboard.
+The Veetr uses an ESP32 microcontroller with multiple sensors to provide comprehensive sailing data via Bluetooth Low Energy (BLE) to a web-based dashboard.

 ## Hardware Components